-Also known as the Nine Emperor Gods Festival or the Kin Jay Festival, the Phuket Vegetarian Festival is an annual Taoist event celebrated primarily by the Chinese community in Thailand and around Southeast Asia.
+Also known as the Nine Emperor Gods Festival or the Kin Jay Festival, the Phuket Vegetarian Festival is an annual event celebrated primarily by the Chinese community in Thailand and throughout Southeast Asia.

-The chosen mah song -- always unmarried men and women -- pierce their faces with everything from hooks to large spears with the help of a support team; some walk on hot coals or lie on beds of knives.
-All mah song claim to feel little pain and few have residual scaring!
+The ma song volunteers — always unmarried men and women — pierce their faces with everything from hooks to large spears with the help of a team.
+Some walk on hot coals or lie on beds of knives.
+All ma song claim to feel little pain, and few have residual scaring!

 Rules for the Festival

-While many tourists simply attend to see the extreme piercings, excellent vegetarian food can be enjoyed by all.
-Participating restaurants and food stalls fly a yellow flag with red Chinese lettering.
-Versions of famous Thai noodle dishes are prepared without meat or fish sauce.
+Although a majority of tourists simply attend to see the extreme piercings, the healthy food can be enjoyed by all.
+Participating restaurants and food stalls post a yellow sign or flag with red Chinese lettering.
+Versions of famous Thai noodle dishes and other local specialties are prepared without meat or fish sauce.

-The vegetarian food found at the festival looks identical to meat products such as pork and chicken, however, rest assured it is vegan -- even eggs and dairy products are not used during the festival.
+The vegetarian food found at the festival looks identical to meat products such as pork and chicken, however, rest assured it is vegan.
+Even eggs and dairy products are not consumed during the festival.
 Special care is taken to give food the same texture and appearances of the meats they mimic.